 The Office of International Services (OIS) at LAU’s Student Development and Enrollment Management (SDEM) oversees the methodology of the grant, academic projections, scholar’s work plans, volunteering, internships and outreach.
-It also ensures scholars’ general welfare on arrival to LAU and during their studies by coordinating all travel related services such as Lebanese Residency requirements, travel notifications, plans for university breaks (winter/summer), dormitories, health and insurance coverage, and the US semester abroad, coordination with different LAU constituents for the smooth implementation of the grant and alumni networking.
+It also ensures scholars’ general welfare on arrival to LAU and during their studies by coordinating all travel-related services such as Lebanese Residency requirements, travel notifications, plans for university breaks (winter/summer), dormitories, health and insurance coverage, the US semester abroad, coordination with different LAU constituents for the smooth implementation of the grant and alumni networking.